-The Governing Body may employ an unqualified Teacher in circumstances where:
+The Governing Body may employ an unqualified teacher in circumstances where:

-- No suitable qualified Teacher is available - · Special qualifications or experience or both are required
+- No suitable qualified teacher is available - Special qualifications or experience or both are required

-An unqualified Teacher employed by the school will be paid on the unqualified pay scale, and salary will be assessed as follows:
+An unqualified teacher employed by the school will be paid on the unqualified pay scale, and salary will be assessed as follows:

-One point for each year of service as a unqualified Teacher in an Independent School, a City Technology College, Free schools, University Technology Colleges and Studio Schools.(defined in glossary)

-- One point for each year of service as a unqualified teacher in higher or further education (including sixth form colleges), - At the discretion of the Governing Body/Headteacher, One point for each 3 years of non teaching experience spent working in a relevant area determined by the Governing Body/Headteacher, including industrial or commercial training, and other work with children and young people deemed relevant by the Governing Body (see appendix 2 for delegation by the Governing Body) - If the Headteacher / Governing Body considers that a Teacher's experience or subject expertise merits additional award, the Governing Body/Headteacher will consider exercising it's discretion in awarding additional points.
+- One point for each year of service as an unqualified teacher in an Independent School, a City Technology College, Free schools, University Technology Colleges and Studio Schools (defined in glossary) - One point for each year of service as an unqualified teacher in higher or further education (including sixth form colleges) - At the discretion of the Governing Body / Headteacher, one point for each 3 years of nonteaching experience spent working in a relevant area determined by the Governing Body / Headteacher, including industrial or commercial training, and other work with children and young people deemed relevant by the Governing Body (see appendix 2 for delegation by the Governing Body) - If the Headteacher / Governing Body considers that a teacher's experience or subject expertise merits additional award, the Governing Body / Headteacher will consider exercising its discretion in awarding additional points.

-Where an unqualified Teacher becomes qualified, the Governing Body will ensure that he/she is transferred onto the main pay range on the next spinal point, if applicable, that is higher than their current salary and allowance paid as an unqualified Teacher.
+Where an unqualified teacher becomes qualified, the Governing Body will ensure that he/she is transferred onto the main pay range on the next spinal point, if applicable, that is higher than their current salary and allowance paid as an unqualified teacher.